Jack Dillon: Taking the World Light-Heavyweight Championship

 Dillon turned pro in 1908 and claimed the vacant World Light Heavyweight title with a win over Battling Levinsky on April 14, 1914, in a twelve-round points decision in Butte, Montana, though at the time his claim to the title was not universally recognized.
 The Los Angeles Times wrote of their title match that Dillon showed more aggression and tenacity than his opponent and that by the third Levinsky was showing signs of fatigue.

 Dillon defeated Levinsky again on May 29, 1914, in a twelve-round points decision in Dillon's hometown of Indianapolis, Indiana.
 With mixed results, Dillon had met Levinsky twice in his earlier career in October 1911 in Philadelphia, and April 1913 in Rochester.

+Dillon would eventually earn official recognition as light-heavyweight champ when he defeated NYSAC champion Bob Moha on June 15, 1914.
+After twelve rounds, Dillon was declared the winner and the new NYSAC light-heavyweight champion.

 Top competitors Dillon faced

 Dillon truly fought the greatest competitors of his era, during the time of the greatest middleweights history had ever known.
 He rarely if ever shirked a challenge.
 Between 1910 and 1918, Dillon fought the great middleweight champion George Chip twelve times, often beating him in newspaper decisions.
 He fought hard punching German-American Middleweight Champion Frank Klaus four times between 1911 and 1913.
 He fought the great Billy Miske five times from 1916 to 1917 in hotly contested contests before large crowds, though Miske usually won.
 He lost twice to Mike Gibbons, in the decision of most newspapers, in November 1916, and September 1917.
 He fought Middleweight champion Al McCoy three times, impressively winning twice in ten round newspaper wins, once in Brooklyn in 1917, and once in Muncie, Indiana in August 1918.
 On independence Day in 1918, Dillon and McCoy fought a close fight declared a draw in Charleston, South Carolina.